-This is an elaboration of the official program description found in the University catalog.
+This is an elaboration of the PhD in Computer Science's official program description found in the University catalog.

 90 credits are required for the degree including six core courses.
 Please refer to the PhD in Computer Science Plan of Study [PDF].
 The degree requirements also include successful completion of four milestones: Course Qualifying, a Candidacy Exam, a Thesis Proposal, and a Thesis Defense.